What is visual field testing?

 Because you are looking straight ahead during the test, your doctor can tell which lights you see outside of your central area of vision.
 Since glaucoma affects peripheral vision, this test helps show if there is vision loss outside of your central visual field.

-Lights will be shown in some areas where the machine knows you can’t see them.
-This is done deliberately to find what is called the “visual threshold,” the area where you cannot see lights half of the time.
+The machine will show some lights that are too dim for you to see.
+This is done deliberately to find what is called the “visual threshold” of each location, meaning the brightness that you have trouble seeing half the time.
 You may be concerned because you can’t see every light.
 Rest assured that this is how the test is supposed to work.

 A printout of normal visual field results.